 Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

-There can be many ways that can explain how to make ginger tea and it might get a little overwhelming if you are a beginner who just wishes to brew a hot cup for yourself or for your family.
+Many ways can explain it, and it might get a little overwhelming if you are a beginner who just wishes to brew a hot cup for yourself or your family.

 A. Benefits of ginger